owid/owid-grapher/readme.md

 ## INTRO
-This project contains the chart building tool which is used on [OurWorldInData.org](www.OurWorldInData.org).
+The *OurWorldInData-Grapher* is the chart building tool which is used on our web-publication [OurWorldInData.org](www.OurWorldInData.org).

-You can create:
+We have decided that it doesn't make sense to develop it within private repo, so here it is.
+Feel free to fork it and play around.
+Please be aware this is work in progress and that things will change, move and break.
+The [disclaimer from OurWorldInData](http://ourworldindata.org/about/#disclaimer-of-warranties-and-limitation-of-liability) applies also for the OurWorldInData-Grapher.

+With the *OurWorldInData-Grapher* you can create the following visualisations:

 – *Line charts* like the first one in [this data entry on life expectancy](http://ourworldindata.org/data/population-growth-vital-statistics/life-expectancy/)